- Since 1987, Our Kids has evaluated more than 30,000 children.

 - Our Kids contracts with Indian Health Services and Tribal Healthcare in North Dakota, South Dakota, Michigan, Arizona, Alaska, and Oregon.

 - Our Kids created the Skills Lab curriculum for the International Association of Forensic Nurses (IAFN) in 2013.

-- Our Kids experts have testified in more than 250 court cases and have been subpoenaed more than 1,000 times.
+- Our Kids experts have testified in hundreds of court cases and have been subpoenaed thousands of times.
 (Sometimes when experts are subpoenaed, defendants will plead.)

-- Our Kids launched dedicated Spanish-speaking resources in 2010, hired a bilingual social worker in 2014 and has seen over 250 Spanish-speaking families (Spanish resources can be found here.)
+- Our Kids launched dedicated Spanish-speaking resources in 2010 and has seen over 250 Spanish-speaking families (Spanish resources can be found here.).